Brownsea Island Workshops

 I'll start by saying participants have attended workshops with a wide range of cameras from compacts through to bridge and beyond to DSLR's so please don't think these workshops are somehow only for people with high end cameras as that's definitely not the case.
 One of the main aims of the workshop is to get the most out of the camera you bring over and get you shooting in manual mode.
 With that in mind I spend plenty of time with each member of the group looking at what their camera can - and cannot - do.
 This has proved to be time well spent as the camera gets set up in a way that maximises photo opportunities.
-I would say any lens with a 300mm+ reach would give you plenty of focal length although I've successfully photographed birds and red squirrels using a 70-200mm lens.
-I also have a very flexible Sony bridge camera that can be rented for the workshops should you be thinking of investing in a new camera system or you don't own a camera.
+I would say any lens with a 300mm+ reach would give you plenty of focal length, although I've successfully photographed birds and red squirrels using a 70-200mm lens.
 Clearly a small compact with a limited lens range isn't going to produce the same results as a bridge or DSLR with a longer reach.
-If you have any questions about the limits of your camera or any other kit please contact me on +447810862599 or email me at where I'll be happy to talk through your concerns.
+If you have any questions about the limits of your camera or any other kit please contact me on +447810862599 or email me at firstname.lastname@example.org where I'll be happy to talk through your concerns.

 I strongly suggest you bring over as many memory cards and batteries for your camera as you can - that includes the charger for the batteries as I can't think of anything more frustrating than running out of memory or power on a workshop as good as this one.
 If you have a selection of lenses and have the room then pack a wide-angle (sunrise and sunset can be spectacular on the island) and a telephoto plus extender if you own one.
-A tripod would be useful but it's certainly not a deal breaker if you don't bring one as many of the subjects are fast moving and agile.
+A tripod would be useful but it's certainly not a deal breaker if you don't bring one as many of the subjects are often too fast moving and agile for you to be on a tripod.
 If your lens has a lens hood please bring it over as it will help your camera make more accurate exposures and shield the lens from any rain or spray.
-If you aren't that au fait with how your camera works and have a physical manual then pop that into a bag too - I have a good idea how most camera settings work but there are occasional anomalies depending on the make and model.
+If you aren't that au-fait with how your camera works and have a physical manual then pop that into a bag too - I have a good idea how most camera settings work, but there are occasional anomalies depending on the make and model.